xantari/PinCab.Configurator/readme.md

 The motivation behind this program was to solve these issues with Virtual Pinball cabinet setups:

 1. It's difficult to set all the various program settings related to Virtual Pinball as there are so many addon programs involved that each need their own screen coordinates.
-2. Provide a FFMPEG command line to help Pinball X creator QC their video capture code
-3. Changing Video Cards or Displays causes you to have to re-setup the new coordinates in many different areas.
+2. Changing Video Cards or Displays causes you to have to re-setup the new coordinates in many different areas.
 Instead the idea is to define it in one place and have those settings replicate to all the other areas automatically.
+3. Provide a FFMPEG command line examples on how to record screens and specific regions of screens

 # Features